jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 13</b>
+  <p>Finished the todo list project.
+Getting a hang of React basic design patterns using components, state, and props.</p>

 <b>Day 12</b>
   <p>Completed most of a todo list project.
 Was able to code most of it without watching the code along video.
 Feeling good today!</p>